Sean O'Sullivan (rugby league)

-Sean Thomas O'Sullivan (born 21 August 1998) is an Australian rugby league footballer who plays as a for the Canterbury-Bankstown Bulldogs in the National Rugby League (NRL).
+Sean Thomas O'Sullivan (born 21 August 1998) is an Australian rugby league footballer who plays as a for St Helens RFC in the Super League.

 He has previously played for the Penrith Panthers, the New Zealand Warriors, the Dolphins, the Brisbane Broncos and the Sydney Roosters in the NRL.

 Background

 O'Sullivan was born in Sydney of paternal Irish descent and Maltese on his mother side.
 His father is NRL recruitment officer Peter O'Sullivan, and his brother-in-law is NRL front rower Matthew Lodge.

 O'Sullivan played junior rugby league for the Glenmore Park Brumbies in the Penrith Rugby League.

 Playing career

 Sydney Roosters (2018)

 O'Sullivan made his first grade debut and scored a try in round 18 of the 2018 NRL season for the Sydney Roosters against the Gold Coast Titans.

 Brisbane Broncos (2019–2020)

 O'Sullivan signed a two-year contract with the Brisbane Broncos commencing in the 2019 NRL season.
 Altogether, he played eight games with Brisbane over two seasons.